The following topics are included in this guide:

 Contribute to Magento 2 code

-Use the fork and pull model to contribute to the Magento 2 codebase.
 This contribution model allows contributors to maintain their own copy of the forked codebase (which can be easily synced with the main copy).
 The forked repository is then used to submit a request to the base repository to pull a set of changes (hence the phrase pull request).

 Contributions can take the form of new components or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.
 We recommend also creating back-ports and up-ports as needed with your pull requests if the issue occurs in higher or lower line releases.

 The Community Engineering Team reviews all issues and contributions submitted by the community developers.
 During the review we might require clarifications from the contributor.
 If there is no response from the contributor in two weeks (14 days) time, the issue is closed.